tuva-health/FHIR_inferno/README.md

    - csv output mode: None
    - parquet output mode: pandas, pyarrow
    - return mode: pandas
-   -

 ### Usage
 The library contains a parse method that parses through a .ndjson file containing multiple fhir objects or a json file, and either writes the content to a csv, parquet file, or returns a data frame to the caller.
-The parse method can also compare the columns that were present in the FHIR object against known columns, and write any new columns to a separate file for further consideration.
+The parse method can also compare the columns that were present in the FHIR object against known columns and write any new columns to a separate file for further consideration.

     import parseFhir